core-skills/03-zero-to-data-science/program/04_dataexploration.md

 1. Select a model that express the pattern(s) you've identified during data exploration (e.g., a straight line or a sinusoid)
 2. Fit the model by using the data to tune its coefficients (i.e., training)

-There are many different possible models, with:
+There are many possible models, with different categories, like supervised vs. unsupervised or classification vs. regression.

-- two main objectives, classification or regression
-- two main types of model fitting, supervised or unsupervised

 ### Data preparation